 Five Strategies For Increasing BI Adoption

-Change management plans and frameworks often take these process-based key success factors into account when defining an overall strategy for implementation.
+Change management plans and frameworks often take these process-based key success factors into account when defining an overall business intelligence implementation strategy.
 Organizational success factors include having an adequate budget defined before the project begins, support from senior management, having a dedicated BI project manager in place, a scalable team supporting that manager, a clear plan and a dedicated implementation specialist from the provider of the BI application.

 Taking the technology, process and organizational success factors into account, here are the top five strategies for increasing BI adoption:

-- Selecting a BI application with a flexible, agile architecture that can flex to changing requirements and need, including supporting embedded analytics – The five technology success factors address the issue of having an agile, flexible BI application that can scale.
-Flexing across analysis and content creation, data management, infrastructure and embedding analytics are all essential to set the foundation for BI adoption and growth.
+The five technology success factors address the issue of having an agile, flexible BI application that can scale.
+Flexing across analysis and content creation, data management, infrastructure, and embedded analytics are all essential to set the foundation for businesses to implement business intelligence and grow.

-- An experienced management team that includes directors, vice presidents and C-level executives who can cut through the cross-functional confusion and get things done – Contrary to the popular belief that it only takes a senior level management champion, experience has shown that cross-functional teams will often resist change.
-It often takes a unified effort on the part of senior management to get BI implementations done; all must be in favor and actively support the effort to break down barriers.
+Contrary to the popular belief that it only takes a senior-level management champion, experience has shown that cross-functional teams will often resist change.
+It often takes a unified effort on the part of senior management to get BI software implementations done; all must be in favor and actively support the effort to break down barriers.

-- A business results-driven development approach needs to underscore all efforts – Always tying back to business factors and the urgency to gain greater insights that can be turned into revenue, emphasizing business results can keep the intensity and focus at a high level until a BI project is completed.
-Keeping the intensity level up and focused on how BI adoption can drive revenue helps to maintain it as a priority until it’s complete.
+Always tying back to business factors and the urgency to gain greater insights that can be turned into revenue, emphasizing business results can keep the intensity and focus at a high level until a BI project is completed.
+Keeping the intensity level up and focused on how BI adoption can drive revenue helps maintain it as a priority until it’s complete.